griffio/griffio.github.io/_posts/2015-05-02-Living-Clojure-Review.md

 Clojure script is covered in chapter 7: Creating Web Applications with Clojure.
 The powerful Om reactive framework is mentioned.

-**In part two** are the daily code exercises over 7 weeks that require the developer to fill in the blanks to complete the problems listed at [www.4clojure.com](https://www.4clojure.com/).
+**In part two** there are daily code exercises over 7 weeks that ask the developer to fill in the blanks to complete the problems listed at [www.4clojure.com](https://www.4clojure.com/).

 It is possible to compress this time span by completing more each day.
 But the aim is to ‘think Clojure’ at least once a day over half a dozen weeks.